PART I: UNDER THE WING

 The younger pair looked at each other before slouching ever so slightly, ensuring the tops of their heads dipped beneath the sides of the wagon.

 Brenda let out a soft sigh.
-"I wish I could say things were better before, but this has always been a career dominated in equal parts by saviors and scoundrels.
-However, even though some of the larger companies have been making an extra mess of things lately, never believe that there aren't good people out there."
+"I wish I could say things were better before, but this has always been a career dominated in equal parts by saviors and scoundrels."

 "Well, I guess you're proof there's still some good in this world," Tavon replied.
 "And if someone can conjure the beast's fire and still possess a noble soul, what excuse do others have?"

-"Well, like I said, I left that life behind," Edith explained, softly biting her lip.
-Whatever advantages her background offered, she held little pride toward the upbringing.
+"Well, like I said, I left that life behind," Edith explained, ducking her gaze.
 "I just want to be an adventurer.
 Nothing else."

 "Still, must have been quite the life to leave behind," said Brenda.
 "Most people turn to adventuring out of necessity.
 The last refuge for people who... don't quite have any other place in the world."

 "I don't know how familiar you are with Altyrian nobility, but there's an... unpleasantness that runs beneath the surface," Edith declared.
 Absent her typical boisterous delivery, the girl instead spoke with something of a tired, weary tone.
-"Nobles are supposed to have this code of honor, but it only pertains to how you're seen.
+"Nobles are supposed to have this code of honor, but it's really only about maintaining a certain image.
 Behind closed doors, the worst of the worst act only in the interest of elevating their own standing.
 And considering our family had been whittled down to only myself and my mother, it was only a matter of time before we got swallowed up by a more dominant house.
 But mother, she... she refused such a fate.
 And I lost her."